Rek Bell

 I am currently based in the Salish Sea, where the weather is mild and kinder to sailboats, but my heart is in Québec.
 I enjoy drawing by hand with ink, and am fond of long ocean passages, tattoos, lacto-fermentation, bikes, and sea birds.

-With the project hundredrabbits, I write about permacomputing, practical liveaboard skills/knowledge, and food preservation, while producing fun art projects with devine.
+With the project hundredrabbits, I write about practical liveaboard skills/knowledge, and food preservation, while producing fun art projects with devine.

 Living on a boat with the goal of conserving energy use has shaped how I work in a very big way.
 My studio is powered by 190W of solar.
 I prioritize art done on paper.
 Digital works are done with the tools of my studio and/or with open-source software(Gimp).
 My art is now either raster(see hakum), or pixelated(see oquonie).
-For more details on how I work, read this article I wrote named Working Offgrid Efficiently.
+For more details on how I work, read this article I wrote named Working Offgrid Efficiently

 I make art for magazines, children's books, as well as visuals for software and games (see publications).
 My first self-published game oquonie was nominated for a visual arts award at the 2015 Independent Games Festival in San Francisco.
 In 2020 I published busy doing nothing, a book documenting my 50-day sail from Shimoda to Victoria.